ant-design/ant-design/components/modal/index.en-US.md

 - `Modal.confirm`

 The item listd above are all functions, expecting a settings object as parameter.
-The propeties of the object are follows:
+The properties of the object are follows:

 | Property   | Description    | Type             | Default       |
 |------------|----------------|------------------|---------------|